How is breast cancer diagnosed?

 Because it removes larger pieces of tissue, a core needle biopsy is more likely than an FNA to provide a clear diagnosis, although it might still miss some cancers.

-Vacuum-assisted biopsies can be done with systems such as the Mammotome® or ATEC® (Automated Tissue Excision and Collection).
-For these procedures the skin is numbed and a small incision (about ¼ inch) is made.
+Another way to do a core biopsy is known as vacuum-assisted.
+For this procedure, the skin is numbed and a small incision (about ¼ inch) is made.
 A hollow probe is inserted through the incision into the abnormal area of breast tissue.
-The probe can be guided into place using x-rays or ultrasound (or MRI in the case of the ATEC system).
+The probe is guided into place using mammography, ultrasound, or MRI.
 A cylinder of tissue is then suctioned in through a hole in the side of the probe, and a rotating knife within the probe cuts the tissue sample from the rest of the breast.
 Several samples can be taken from the same incision.
 Vacuum-assisted biopsies are done as an outpatient procedure.
 No stitches are needed, and there is minimal scarring.
-This method usually removes more tissue than core biopsies.
+This method usually removes more tissue than a regular core biopsy.

 Surgical (open) biopsy